 COMM 108 The Rhetoric of Contradiction in Work-Life (syllabus)

 COMM 360 Contemporary Issues in Organizational Communication

 COMM 461 Advanced Organizational Communication

-Renee Houston, Ph.D. is associate professor and chair of Communication Studies at the University of Puget Sound.
+Renee Houston, Ph.D. is associate professor of Communication Studies at the University of Puget Sound.
 Her research and teaching interests include organizational communication, work-life balance, systems theory, and information and communication technologies.
 Her most recent research examines the intersection of public and organization-based communication on women, the working poor, individuals experiencing homelessness and non-profit employees.
 Her scholarly research has resulted in numerous conference papers, keynote presentations and has been published in numerous book chapters and journals.